biolink/biolink-model/docs/sequence_localization_attribute.md

 # Slot: sequence_localization_attribute

 An attribute that can be applied to a genome sequence localization edge.
-These edges connect a genomic entity such as an exon to an entity such as a chromosome.
+These edges connect a nucleic acid entity such as an exon to an entity such as a chromosome.
 Edge properties are used to ascribe specific positional information and other metadata to the localization.
 In pragmatic terms this can be thought of as columns in a GFF3 line.

 URI: [biolink:sequence_localization_attribute](https://w3id.org/biolink/vocab/sequence_localization_attribute)